Poundworld collapses to become latest retail failure, putting 5,100 jobs at risk

+READ MORE: House of Fraser heir who blew a fortune and died aged 50 with £250 in the bank

-Poundworld, which is owned by TPG Capital, has 335 stores.
-Its collapse comes after both Toys R Us and Maplin fell into administration earlier this year.
+Poundworld, owned by TPG Capital, has appointed Deloitte to handle its administration after potential buyer R Capital withdrew from talks.

-Deloitte will try to find a buyer for the business, and has said there are no redundancies or store closures at this time.
+Deloitte said it would continue to try to find a buyer for the business, and confirmed there would be no redundancies or store closures at this time.

+The retailer operates a total of 335 store across the UK and employs more than 5,000 workers.

+“We still believe a buyer can be found for the business, or at least part of it, and we are keeping staff appraised of developments as they happen.
+We thank all employees for their support at this difficult time.”

+READ MORE: Maplin collapses into administration on black day for high street

-She said the business was hit by falling footfall, alongside rising costs and weak consumer confidence.
+She added that the business had been hit by falling footfall, alongside rising costs and weak consumer confidence.

 A spokesman for TPG said putting the business into administration was a “difficult decision”.